kcxain/Awesome-LLM4Kernel/README.md

 GPU kernels are central to modern compute stacks and directly determine training and inference efficiency.
 Kernel development is difficult because it requires hardware expertise and iterative refinement with multi step tool feedback.
 Since Stanford released KernelBench in February 2025, the LLM4Kernel field has grown rapidly, with increasing interest in using large language models to support or automate kernel generation, optimization, and verification.

 This project provides a continuous and comprehensive survey of the field, covering both benchmarks and methods.
-On the methodological side, we categorize existing work into three major directions:
+On the methodological side, we categorize existing work into four major directions:

+ - Search-based piplines
- - Agent based pipelines
+ - Agent-based pipelines
  - Domain specific Models
  - Agentic RL